 2.2.
-The Stabilisation and Association Council
+The Association Council

-The Stabilisation and Association Council established according to the provisions of article 119 of the Agreement, may decide to amend the provisions of Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation (Article 3 of Protocol 3).
-The Stabilisation and Association Council draws up its decisions and recommendations by agreement between the two Parties.
+The Association Council on the trade regime for agricultural products, may decide to amend the provisions of Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation (Article 39 of Protocol 3).
+The Association Council draws up its decisions and recommendations by agreement between the two Parties.

 2.3.
-The envisaged act of the Stabilisation and Association Council
+The envisaged act of the Association Council

-On its next meeting or by exchange of letters, the Stabilisation and Association Council is to adopt a Decision regarding the amendment of the provisions of Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation ('the envisaged act').
+On its next meeting or by exchange of letters, the Association Council is to adopt a Decision regarding the amendment of the provisions of Protocol 3 concerning the definition of the concept of 'originating products' and methods of administrative cooperation ('the envisaged act').